jmcclell/django-bootstrap-pagination/README.markdown

 ## Django Bootstrap Pagination

-**Note:** This version is now considered stable.
-It is compatible with Bootstrap 2.x only!
-Please use the master branch for Bootstrap 3 support.
+**Note:** This version is compatible with Bootstrap 3.x only!
+Please use the 1.0.x branch for Bootstrap 2 support.

 This application serves to make using Twitter's Bootstrap Pagination styles work seamlessly with Django Page objects.
 By passing in a Page object and